yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 In fact, nowadays there are 4 VSync options supported by GPU drives:

 - Immediate: No VSync.
 Tearing will happen, but no framerate restrictions will apply.
 - FIFO: Double buffering.
-This is equivalent to yuzu’s old VSync off.
+This is equivalent to yuzu’s old VSync on.
 Tearing won’t happen, but input will have one frame of latency, and the refresh rate can’t exceed the display’s capabilities.
 - Relaxed FIFO: Identical to regular FIFO, but allows for tearing to happen if a desynchronisation happens.
 Can be considered similar to adaptive VSync.
 Useful for games with dynamic framerates.
 - Mailbox: Triple buffering, avoids tearing while allowing for framerates higher than the refresh rate of the display.
 Similar to what AMD calls Enhanced sync, and what NVIDIA calls Fast sync.